Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Statement of the forward and inverse problems

 Here, $p\left( t\right)\not\equiv 0$ is the incident plane wave generated at the plane $\left\{x_3=x_{0}\right\}$ and propagating along the $x_3$-axis.
 We assume that

 We assume that in $\Omega_{\rm OUT}$ the function $c(x)$ is known and is defined as a constant coefficient $c = 1$.
 For numerical solution of the problem (\ref{model1}) in $\Omega_{\rm OUT}$ we can use either the finite difference or the finite element method.
-Further in our theoretical considerations we will use the finite element method in both $\Omega_{\rm OUT}$ and in $\Omega_{\rm IN}$, with known function $c = 1$ in $\Omega_{\rm OUT}$ and in the overlapping layer of the structured nodes between $\Omega_{\rm OUT}$ and $\Omega_{\rm IN}$.
-This layer is constructed similarly to \cite{BAbsorb}.
+Further in our theoretical considerations we will use the finite element method in both $\Omega_{\rm OUT}$ and $\Omega_{\rm IN}$, with known function $c = 1$ in $\Omega_{\rm OUT}$ and in the overlapping layer of the structured nodes between $\Omega_{\rm OUT}$ and $\Omega_{\rm IN}$.
+This layer is constructed in a similar way as in \cite{BAbsorb}.
 We note that in the numerical simulations of section \ref{sec:Numer-Simul} we use the domain decomposition method of \cite{BAbsorb} since this method is efficiently implemented in the software package WavES \cite{waves} and is convenient for our purposes.
 We also note that both finite element and finite difference techniques provide the same explicit schemes in $\Omega_{\rm OUT}$ in the case of structured mesh in $\Omega_{\rm OUT}$, see \cite{Brenner} for details.

-We make the following assumptions on the coefficient $c \left( x\right)$ in the problem (\ref{model1})
+We make the following assumptions on the coefficient $c \left( x\right)$ in the problem (\ref{model1}):

 We consider the following

 \textbf{Inverse Problem (IP)} \emph{Suppose that the coefficient }$c \left( x\right)$ \emph{\ of (\ref{model1}) satisfies conditions (\ref{2.3}). }\emph{\ Assume that the function }$ c\left( x\right) $\emph{\ is unknown in the domain }$\Omega \diagdown \Omega_{\rm OUT}$\emph{.
 Determine the function }$ c\left( x\right) $\emph{\ for }$x\in \Omega \diagdown \Omega_{\rm OUT},$ \emph{\ assuming that the following space and time-dependent function }$\tilde u\left( x,t\right) $\emph{\ is known}